 Battery packs: As strong as the weakest cell

-Regular concentration checks on batteries guarantee a safety net in case of power outages.
-The intrinsically safe DMA 35 Ex performs density checks on battery cells in less than a minute!
+Regular concentration checks on battery electrolytes guarantee a safety net in case of power outages.
+DMA 35 Ampere performs density checks on battery acid in less than a minute!

 Full power guaranteed

-Many organizations such as transformer stations, power plants or hospitals require an emergency system.
-They are always equipped with a battery pack.
-In case of a power outage, the battery automatically takes over the voltage supply to keep essential functions alive, e.g. to notify the central station of the power failure, to activate the separator and to provide emergency lighting and fire alarms.
+Many organizations such as transformer stations, power plants or hospitals require a backup power system for emergency situations.
+These systems are always equipped with a battery pack.
+In case of a power outage, the battery automatically takes over the voltage supply to keep essential functions alive, and e.g. notifies the central station of the power failure, activates the separator and provides emergency lighting and fire alarms.